 If the worst has happened and your property has been affected, it's important that you take action and keep any damage to a minimum.
-The Environment Agency's During a Flood guide (PDF, 327KB) is a useful resource to download to read now and have available in your emergency kit.
+The Environment Agency's has produced a useful booklet on what to do during and after a flood to download and read now and have available in your emergency kit.

 What responsibilities does Lancaster City Council have?